 Children who are overweight are at higher risk for high triglycerides and low HDL, which may be directly related to later unhealthy cholesterol levels.
 Childhood LDL levels and body mass index (BMI) are strongly associated with cardiovascular risk during adulthood.
 Overweight and obese children who have high cholesterol should also get tested for high blood pressure, diabetes, and other conditions associated with metabolic syndrome.

-High Blood Pressure.
-High blood pressure (hypertension) contributes to the thickening of the heart's blood vessel walls, which can worsen atherosclerosis (accumulated deposits of cholesterol in the blood vessels).
+High blood pressure (hypertension) does not affect your cholesterol level, does contribute to the thickening of the heart's blood vessel walls, which can worsen atherosclerosis (accumulated deposits of cholesterol in the blood vessels).
 High blood pressure, high cholesterol, and diabetes all act together to increase the risk for developing heart disease.

-Hypothyroidism.
 Low thyroid levels (hypothyroidism) are associated with elevated total and LDL cholesterol and triglyceride levels.
 Treating the thyroid condition can significantly reduce cholesterol levels.
 Research is mixed on whether mild hypothyroidism (subclinical hypothyroidism) is associated with unhealthy cholesterol levels.

-Polycystic Ovarian Syndrome.
 Women with this endocrine disorder may have increased risks for high triglyceride and low HDL levels.
 This risk may be due to the higher levels of the male hormone testosterone associated with this disease.

-Medications.
 Certain medications such as specific antiseizure drugs, corticosteroids, and isotretinoin (Accutane) may increase lipid levels.

 Unhealthy cholesterol, particularly low-density lipoprotein (LDL) cholesterol, forms a fatty substance called plaque, which builds up on the arterial walls of the heart.
 Smaller plaques remain soft, but older, larger plaques tend to develop fibrous caps with calcium deposits.